ImagineDogs/FaceRecognition_FeatureExtractor/README.md

 # Face Recognition and Features Extractor
-The idea of this project is to detect faces from a source, recognize the person and extract some possible features, like: Age, Ethnicity, Sex, etc.
+The idea of this project is to detect faces from a source, recognize the person and extract some possible features, like: Age, Ethnicity, Sex, Emotions, etc.

 So the project is segmented in three parts.